Politics of Guinea: 2013 violence

-2020 controversial elections
+2020 elections and controversy

 In October 2020, president Alpha Condé won presidential elections.
 Condé had been in power since 2010 and he won the third term.
 Opposition did not accept the results because of allegations of fraud.
 The president said a constitutional referendum in March 2020 allowed him to run despite a two-term limit.
 After the election there were violent protests across the country.

 2021 coup

 Following a military coup on 5 September 2021 the government was dissolved, borders closed, constitution suspended and President Condé was arrested.
-On 1 October 2021 Mamady Doumbouya was sworn in as Guinea's interim president after leading the coup.
+On 1 October 2021 general Mamady Doumbouya was sworn in as Guinea's interim president after leading the coup.

+Return to civilian rule

+On 28 December 2025, a presidential election was held.
+Coup leader and incumbent president Mamady Doumbouya won this election with 86.72% of the vote, amidst allegations of unfair electoral practices by United Nations official Volker Türk and members of the opposition.

+Shortly after Doumbouya's inauguration as civilian president in January 2026, the African Union lifted the sanctions it had imposed on Guinea following the 2021 coup.
+On 6 March 2026, the government unilaterally dissolved 40 political parties, including the three main opposition parties in the country (UFDG, RPG and UFR).

 Ethnic politics

-President Alpha Condé derives support from Guinea's second-largest ethnic group, the Malinke.
-Guinea's opposition is backed by some of the Fula ethnic group (Peul; Fulɓe), who account for around 33.4 percent of the population.
+President Alpha Condé derived support from Guinea's second-largest ethnic group, the Malinke.
+Guinea's opposition was backed by some of the Fula ethnic group (Peul; Fulɓe), who account for around 33.4 percent of the population.

 Executive branch

 The president of Guinea is normally elected by popular vote for a five-year term; candidate must receive a majority of the votes cast to be elected president.
-The president governs Guinea, assisted by a Cabinet of 25 civilian ministers appointed by him.
+The president governs Guinea, assisted by a Cabinet of 25 civilian ministers appointed by him to lead the government ministries of Guinea.
 The government administers the country through eight regions, 33 prefectures, over 100 subprefectures, and many districts (known as communes in Conakry and other large cities and villages or "quartiers" in the interior).
 District-level leaders are elected; the president appoints officials to all other levels of the highly centralized administration.

 Between the 2010 Presidential Elections and 2021 coup the head of state was Alpha Condé.
 Following the 2021 coup he was replaced by Colonel Mamady Doumbouya acting as Chairman of the National Committee of Reconciliation and Development, a transitional military junta.